Malmesbury River Valleys Trust

 The Trust works towards restoring the river to a more natural state.
 We consult regularly with the Environment Agency and Wessex Water in an effort to achieve a reduction in water abstraction and reverse the trend towards low flows in the summer months.

-Increasingly the Trust has become more involved in the wider aspects of life in the community and has representatives on Malmesbury Conservation Area Liaison Group (MCALG).
-We are often invited to comment on those planning matters relating to the river valleys in the town and have contributed to the North Wiltshire District Council Conservation Statement and the emerging Core Strategy.
+Increasingly the Trust has become more involved in the wider aspects of life in the community and has representatives on the Malmesbury & District Conservation Group.
+We are often invited to comment on those planning matters relating to the river valleys in the town and contributed to the North Wiltshire Conservation Statement and the Core Strategy.